The Final Solution

 6. Expropriation

 The Jews, like anyone else, had many useful pieces of property.
-Part of the death camp process was removing anything useful from them either before their death, or while gathering up and disposing of the remains.
+Part of the death camp process was removing anything useful from them either before their death or while gathering up and disposing of the remains.
 Some victims would be marked on the face before they entered the gas chambers ("showers") to indicate if they had gold teeth.
-That made extraction afterwards easier.
+That made extraction afterward easier.

 7. Working.
 Them.
 To.
 Death.